ktied/CaptainsLog/CaptainsLog.md

 hopefully will say - hyperion added we should try an all the stuff allll the time thing aka for future me reading this, make a classification using bands from multiple satellites the spreadsheet I'm using: https://docs.google.com/spreadsheets/d/1EeocgJVlpney-lPe7Kvb2k_CQ2UTCXWxkKGaVKaOM4U/edit#gid=1745530911

+# February 15, 2021 Monday

+okay this is a day later but here's what I did!

+- struggled with the landcover type designations for the Mara survey
+- conversed via email with Nathan about the LC type
+- emailed w Jordan and Robert
+- R says ok to the denominator thing
+- harassed S over whatsapp about plotting vs bayes

+# February 16, 2021 Tuesday

+Captain Log: I definitely worked yesterday

+Today is a different day bc its Tuesday, Here we go

+## To Do
+1. Prep for Thurs meeting
+ a.
+Replace figures
+ b. just make some judgement calls on the costs - whatever
+ c. clean up text for readability
+ d. clean text for changes from rmse to accuracy and gain
+ e. tackle that soil moisture
+ f. decide on a comprehensive name for the transect measures - is it cob weight? idk lol (who am i)
+2. ~~Rerun cloud mask and mosaic for the planet images for S full scape hyperion comparison ~~
+3.